 - A set of moving averages of 10, 20, 50, 100, and 200 periods: Again, these serve as both support/resistance points as well as momentum indicators if they show crossing or layering.

-- Trend lines and channels lines show the trend and provide support/resistance points.
+- Trend lines and channel lines show the trend and provide support/resistance points.

 - Double Bollinger Bands and MACD show changes in momentum.